T

 +

-Citizens of many countries can enter Georgia visa-free for up to one year.
-This includes citizens of the EU, UK, USA, Canada, Australia, and many others.
-However, it's crucial to check the latest visa regulations for your specific nationality on the official website of the Ministry of Foreign Affairs of Georgia before your trip, as policies can change.
+Citizens of many countries, including the EU, UK, USA, Canada, and Australia, can enter Georgia visa-free for up to 365 days.
+However, it's crucial to check the latest visa requirements for your specific nationality on the official website of the Ministry of Foreign Affairs of Georgia before your trip, as regulations can change.

-Is Tbilisi safe to walk around at night?
+Is it safe to walk around Tbilisi at night?

 +

-Tbilisi is generally considered a safe city for walking around at night, even in popular tourist areas like the Old Town (Kala) and Rustaveli Avenue.
-Like any major city, it's wise to stay aware of your surroundings, avoid poorly lit or deserted streets, and keep valuables secure.
-Violent crime is rare.
+Tbilisi is generally considered a safe city for walking at night, even in popular tourist areas like the Old Town (Kala) and Rustaveli Avenue.
+Like any major city, it's wise to stay aware of your surroundings, avoid poorly lit or deserted streets, and use reputable taxi services if traveling late.

 How much cash should I bring to Tbilisi?